psu-arts-arch-3/art-203/course-orientation/submitting-assignments.md

 Below please find a description of each tab located in the open studio:

+**Recent Activity: **Self-explanatory.

-**Assignments: **This page allows you to see each assignment, grouped by unit and lesson.
+**Project Management: **This page allows you to see each assignment, grouped by unit and lesson.
 Once you click on an assignment, you will find a description and submission link.
 All images can be uploaded as a either jpg, png, or gif.

-**Open Studio: **This tab allows you to see your classmates’ submissions.
-Please note: You can narrow down the amount submissions shown by selecting the select size in the drop down menu.
+**View Studio Projects: **This tab allows you to see your classmates’ submissions.
+Please note: You can narrow the amount submissions shown by selecting the select size in the drop down menu.
 You can also narrow down your search by lesson.

-**Critique: **This is the area you will use for critiquing your peers.

-**My Studio: **This is the area where you can see all of your work.
-You can sort by image, video, files, and links
+Click on a submission to view the full post, and read or leave comments.